-Choose a spot that is protected from the wind and a spot on higher ground, so if it rains (if it’s warm enough to rain), you won’t be camping in a puddle of water.
+Choose a spot protected from the wind and a spot on higher ground, so you won’t be camping in a puddle of water if it rains (if it’s warm enough to rain).

-Choosing a campsite protected from wind and weather can help so that you don’t spend your time shivering in the cold.
+Choosing a campsite protected from wind and weather can help you not spend your time shivering in the cold.

 Honestly, this section could be an entire blog post all by itself, but we will try to hit the highlights.

-Camping with kids in cold weather can be a challenge, but it’s also a lot of fun.
-One of the main things to keep in mind is that you need to pack extra clothes for you and the kids.
+Camping with kids in cold weather can be challenging, but it’s also a lot of fun.
+One of the main things to remember is to pack extra clothes for you and the kids.

 It’s essential to have dry clothes to change into, especially if it’s cold and rainy.
 You’ll also want to pack plenty of activities to entertain the kids, such as games, books, and puzzles.

-You can also bring along some electronic devices, but make sure you have plenty of chargers and backup batteries.
+You can also bring some electronic devices, but ensure you have plenty of chargers and backup batteries.

 Another thing to keep in mind is that the temperature can drop at night, so make sure you have extra blankets for everyone.